 Technology-based companies are setting up shop on the south island l think because the cost of doing business in B.C. is very competitive, the size of our bigger centers and the quality of trained employees is quite impressive, and it could be because Vancouver Island is one of the most beautiful places in the world.

-The north end of the island is still very much resource-based with logging, mining and fishing and the spin-off industries being the main form of employment.
-Tourism is starting to make a marked increase in the tax bases of local communities and l am sure will continue to have an increase on these economies in the future.
-Some communities like Tofino and telegraph cove have fully embraced tourism with incredible results.
+The north end of the island is still very much resource-based with logging, mining, and fishing, and the spin-off industries being the main form of employment.
+Tourism is starting to make a marked increase in the tax bases of local communities and l am sure will continue to have an increase in these economies in the future.
+Some communities like Telegraph Cove have fully embraced tourism with incredible results.

 The Islands coastline is 3440 kilometers long and has many hidden bays, inlets, and river deltas.
 15,000 years ago the Island was buried under a vast glacial ice sheet and by the time the ice left, the Island was already separated by the inside passage.
 Most of the animal species of B.C. did not make it on the island and there are only 36 mammal species that inhabit the island.
 The surrounding sea has about 28 species of marine mammals including the majestic humpback and grey whales.

 The Island is on the Pacific flyway, each spring and fall the island is visited by hundreds of thousands of birds who are migrating from or to their summer nesting grounds. around 450 species of birds visit each year.